Understanding how to use these popular acronyms

 The advanced television ecosystem has opened up the advertising space, creating more content for users to watch, and thus, a wider audience for advertisers to market to.

 For those users, watching a show or movie is as simple as turning on a viewing device and clicking a few buttons.
 However, for advertisers, knowing where, when, and how to serve ads on over-the-top (OTT) content through connected TV (CTV) devices becomes more complex.
-To simplify it, let’s begin by defining OTT and CTV.
+To simplify it, let’s begin by defining these terms.

 What is the difference between OTT and CTV?

 Advanced TV is confusing enough.
-Adding more acronyms like OTT and CTV into the marketing space doesn’t help clarify the concept.
+Adding more acronyms into the marketing space doesn’t help clarify the concept.
 From a survey done by Brand Innovators, it is clear that there are different interpretations of these terms.

 When given varied definitions of OTT and CTV, survey respondents failed to agree on one clear definition.
 Only 39% of respondents answered correctly when asked what CTV meant.
 While only 14% of respondents accurately agreed on an OTT definition.

-Understandably, more education around OTT and CTV is needed to help explain the advanced TV space and aid in the adoption of more beneficial OTT advertising.
+Understandably, there needs to be more education around OTT and CTV to help explain the advanced TV space and aid in the adoption of more beneficial OTT advertising.

 What is advanced TV?